 Concurrent with our IPO, we paid down our senior secured term loan of \$80.7 million (including accrued interest) with Ares Corporate Opportunities Fund V, L.P. in full and \$60.0 million of our Temasek Facility and refinanced the remaining Temasek Facility, resulting in a total debt repayment of \$140.7 million.
 In January 2023, we entered into the 2022 Amended Temasek Facility.
 The 2022 Amended Temasek Facility extended the maturity date from October 2024 to October 2026, reduced cash interest payments by over \$20 million in cash in the next two fiscal years while the total interest rate remains unchanged during this period, with subsequent increases thereafter.
 In connection with the 2022 Amended Temasek Facility, we also granted warrants to purchase two million shares of Class A Common Stock at an exercise price of \$5.00 per share, along with other clarifications and updates.
-Our total indebtedness as of July 31, 2023 was \$290.6 million.
-For a description of the terms of our current and prior credit agreements, see "Note 6 - Long-Term Debt" in the Notes to the Condensed Consolidated Financial Statements.
+Our total indebtedness as of October 31, 2023 was \$300.2 million.
+For a description of the terms of our current and prior credit agreements, see "Note 7 - Long-Term Debt" and "Note 15 - Subsequent Events" in the Notes to the Condensed Consolidated Financial Statements.

-We expect that operating losses and negative cash flows from operations plus cash flows used in investing could continue in the foreseeable future as we continue to acquire products and increase other investments in our business.
-We believe our existing cash and cash equivalents, and cash generated from our operations, will be sufficient to sustain our business operations, to satisfy our debt service obligations and to comply with our \$50 million liquidity maintenance covenant for at least the next twelve months from the date the accompanying financial statements included elsewhere in this Quarterly Report are issued.
-In September 2022, we announced a restructuring plan to reduce costs, streamline our organizational structure and drive operational efficiencies, which is expected to generate annual operating expense savings of approximately \$25 million (relative to the second quarter of fiscal year 2022 run rate) in fiscal year 2023.
+We expect that operating losses and negative cash flows from operations plus cash flows used in investing could continue in the future as we continue to acquire products and invest in our business initiatives.
+However, we anticipate making further reductions to our fixed and variable costs to support our profitability goals in fiscal year 2023 and 2024.
+We believe our existing cash and cash equivalents, and cash generated from our operations, will be sufficient to sustain our business operations, to satisfy our debt service obligations and to comply with our \$30 million minimum liquidity maintenance covenant for at least the next twelve months from the date the accompanying financial statements included elsewhere in this Quarterly Report are issued.
+As noted above, our 2023 Amended Temasek Facility eliminates all interest (both payment-in-kind and cash interest) for a period of six full fiscal quarters beginning with the fourth quarter of fiscal year 2023.
+In September 2022, we announced a restructuring plan to reduce costs, streamline our organizational structure and drive operational efficiencies, which generated annual operating expense savings of approximately \$27 million (relative to the second quarter of fiscal year 2022 run rate) in the last four quarters.